 It’s hard to believe that we are in the middle of harvest already.
 The summer has flown by.

 While the crops were growing, Avena was busy with field-scale Sustainability Impact Projects.
 The projects are in partnership with farmers, commercial customers and Collective Impact Ag.
-At Avena’s Customer and Farmer Appreciation Day (CAFAD) in July, farm hosts provided tours of intercropping and on-field pollinator strips, demonstrating regen ag in action.
-Canadian Prairie farms have long been world leaders with regen ag practices (low-tillage, crop rotation), but there’s still so much more we can do.
+At Avena’s Customer and Farmer Appreciation Day (CAFAD) in July, farm hosts provided tours of intercropping and on-field pollinator strips, demonstrating regenerative agriculture in action.
+Canadian Prairie farms have long been world leaders with regenerative agriculture practices (low-tillage, crop rotation), but there’s still so much more we can do.

 If I had written this report a month ago, when moisture was very good in most areas on the Prairies, I would have advised you to hold on to your hats and prepare for a bin-buster harvest.
 But Mother Nature had a different idea.
 She shut the rain tap off and turned up the heat for six weeks.